 Unit Topics No. of CO

-No. Lectures
+No. Lectures No.

 In Semester IV (Group-A and Group-B) students are required to

 undertake a Dissertation/Project work consisting of approximately

 one-month preparatory work, approximately One Month weeks of

 field investigation/approximately One Month for Lab work and / or

 data analysis and completion of the Dissertation/Project work.

 The Dissertation will be selected in consultation with the faculty

 members decided by Staff Council according to their specialization.

 I Introduction I

 Review of Literature

 II Preparation of fieldwork tools II

 III Fieldwork III

 IV Data analysis and Report writing.
 IV

 Dissertations/Project work will typically be a document of about

 100-150 pages with sections in the following sequence:-

 vii.
 Introduction

 viii.
 Review of Literature 6

 ix.
 Methodology

 x.
 Result & Discussion

 xi.
 Conclusions & Recommendations

 xii.
 References

-XII.
-References

-Program Subject Year Semester
+Program Subject Year Year

 M.A/M.Sc.
 Anthropology 2 IV

-Course Code Cours e Title Course Type
+Course Code Cours Course Type

-ANTH 450 Dissertation (Fieldwork/L Laboratory Based) (I (I) Core
+ANTH 450 Dissertation (Fieldwork/L Dissertation (Fieldwork/Laboratory Based) (II)

 Credit Н lours Per Week(L -T-P)

 L Т P

 4 10

 Maximum Marks CIA ESE

 100 30 70